RedFerret61/VeeHarmGen/README.md

     ./run_placeholder.sh

         USAGE: ./run_placeholder.sh mxlfile
-            where mxfile.mxl is in input/music/placeholder_chords e.g. ./run_placeholder.sh music
+            where mxlfile.mxl is in input/music/placeholder_chords e.g. ./run_placeholder.sh music
             Output is in output
         Uses the input file placeholder chords to output files for "all" styles.

+##### A range of chord popularites by nth_outcome

+    ./run_nth_outcome.sh

+        USAGE: ./run_nth_outcome mxlfile style
+               where mxlfile.mxl is in input/music
+			   and style is a filter string on files in input/style directory where a style of jazz only includes style names containing the string jazz

+			   e.g. ./run_nth_outcome.sh music all-
+			   e.g. ./run_nth_outcome.sh Cairo all_contemporary
+			   e.g. ./run_nth_outcome Love_Stand_Strong all_jazz

+               Output is in output
+        Produces harmonic rhythm placeholders and then
+        uses "BAR1" as input for the desired style(s) for a range of chord nth_outcomes away from the most popular outcome.

 ##### A range of chord popularity ranks

     ./run_rank.sh

         USAGE: ./run_rank.sh mxlfile
-            where mxfile.mxl is in input/music e.g. ./run_rank.sh music
+            where mxlfile.mxl is in input/music e.g. ./run_rank.sh music
             Output is in output
         Produces harmonic rhythm placeholders and then
         uses "BAR1" as input for the "all" style superset for a range of chord popularity ranks (-r)